Fu-Go balloon bomb: Offensive and defenses

-Army Air Forces and Navy fighter planes were scrambled on several occasions to intercept balloons, but they had little success due to inaccurate sighting reports, bad weather, and the very high altitude at which they traveled.
+Army Air Forces and Navy fighter planes were scrambled on several occasions to intercept balloons, but they had little success due to inaccurate sighting reports, bad weather, and the very high altitude at which the balloons traveled.
 In all, only about 20 balloons were shot down by U.S. and Canadian pilots.
 (Note: This figure includes 11 balloons shot down by the U.S. Air Force over the Aleutian Islands in Alaska: over Shemya on January 25, 1945; Attu on April 12; and nine more over Attu on April 13.
 Four balloons were shot down over the continental U.S.: over North Bend, Oregon, on February 22; Calistoga, California, on February 23; Reno, Nevada, on March 22; and Imperial Valley, California, on March 28.
 The Royal Canadian Air Force shot down balloons over Sumas, Washington, on February 21 and Galiano Island in British Columbia on March 10.)
 Attempts to track the radiosonde balloons produced 95 suspected signals, but they were of little use due to the very low proportion of balloons with transmitters, and observed fading of signals as they approached.
 Experiments on recovered balloons in February 1945 to determine their radar reflectivity were unsuccessful.
 In the "Sunset Project", initiated in early April and fully operational by June, the Fourth Air Force attempted to detect balloons with search radars at ground-controlled interception sites in coastal Washington, but the project detected nothing and was cancelled in early August.

 Few American officials believed at first that the balloons could have come directly from Japan.
 Early U.S. theories speculated that they were launched from German prisoner of war camps or from Japanese-American internment centers.
 After bombs of Japanese origin were found, it was believed that the balloons were launched from coastal submarines.
 Statistical analysis of valve serial numbers suggested that tens of thousands of balloons had been produced.
 The mineral and diatom composition of sand from the sandbags was studied by the Military Geology Unit of the United States Geological Survey, which assessed its origin as Shiogama, Miyagi, or less likely, Ichinomiya, Chiba, only the latter being correct.
 Aerial reconnaissance of Shiogama in May 1945 showed what was mistakenly interpreted as inflated balloons and a possible launch area at the beach.